 Once this is done, you will need to enable the compression by either setting the rules in an Apache include (to enforce gzip compression server-wide), or via an individual domain's .htaccess file.
 (If you want gzip compression for one domain only).

-The following documentation should help if you want to set it globally.
+The following documentation should help if you want to set gzip compression globally:

-In addition to this, the following resource form GTmetrix is useful for understanding what rules you will want to put in place.
+In addition, the following resource from GTmetrix is useful for understanding which rules to put in place:

 zlib.output_compression = On